BashPrime/metroid-prime-randomizer/src/client/src/assets/help-documents/faq.md

 ## I obtained a beam combo (Super Missile, Wavebuster, Ice Spreader, Flamethrower), but I can't use it.

-You need the Charge Beam equipped in order to use beam combos.
+You need to obtain the Charge Beam in order to use beam combos.

 ## I can't hurt Omega Pirate.